elasticio/api-docs/source/includes/_users.md

 #### Returns

-Returns a user object if the call succeeded.
+Returns a user object on successful call.